 America was the first country in the world to seek total equality for all citizens within its borders.
 We fought for years to obtain equal treatment of women, both in the government and in the workplace.
 We also struggled to bring equality for African Americans after years of them being oppressed through slavery.
-We even fought a bloody and tragic civil war to accomplish this magnificent achievement.
+We even fought a bloody and tragic civil war (with over 600,000 casualties) to accomplish this magnificent achievement.
 Both of these struggles were realized, and brought our nation closer together in our unity.

 In fact, laws have been implemented in some parts of our country to help them to facilitate and to continue stealing money from hard-working Americans without contributing back by paying taxes.
 Banks have even offered "fee-free" programs for transfers to banking accounts in Canada and Mexico.
 Why are so many people in our country supporting the illegal activities of these thieves instead of working to abolish them?
 Again, both equality and justice are being stepped on by illegal aliens, and anyone supporting the use of illegal aliens as cheap labor in this country.